How IT Improves Employee Morale and Retention

 IT processes and support response

-It’s not just whether a laptop powers on quickly.
-It’s about how intuitive tools feel, how fast issues get resolved, and whether systems actually help people get their jobs done.
+It’s not just about how quickly a laptop starts.
+It’s also about how easy the tools are to use, how fast problems get fixed, and whether the systems actually help people do their jobs.

 When those experiences are seamless, employees stay focused on meaningful work.
 When they’re clunky, frustration creeps in.
 Ivanti found that 57% of employees are stressed by juggling too many apps, and 62% feel overwhelmed by constantly learning new ones.
 Over time, this “tech fatigue” slowly chips away at morale.